 1. Monitor your body and pain patterns

-2. Relieve with massage and heat
+2. Relieve yourself with massage and heat

-3. Support the body from the inside
+3. Support your body from within

-What else can you read on Femspace?
+What else to read on Femspace?

 -